cdcabrera/js-simpleloadfile/README.md

 ###Known Issues

-Because of load times from other domains a slight rearrangement of load order can occur, especially if a combination of CSS and JS files is used.
+Using a combination of CSS and JS files within the same resource loader appears to cause a slight rearrangement of load order.
+In testing it appears that the CSS files are the ones out of order.
 Continuing to look for a patch on this one...

-In testing IE8 there appeared a 5% failure rate on a battery of rapid refresh test loads.
+In testing IE8 there appeared a 5% failure rate on a battery of rapid reloads.
 However, other factors could have played a role since the failure appeared inconsistently.